Quantum Information Theory

 PHYSICS 623

-This course introduces fundamental ideas of Quantum Information theory, such as entanglement, quantum entropy and mutual information, decoherence and quantum data compression.
-A primary goal of this field is to understand how quantum effects, such as entanglement, can enhance communication and cryptography protocols.
-Furthermore, the tools and ideas discussed in this course are essential for understanding and quantifying noise and decoherence in quantum computers.
-These concepts have also found various applications in different areas of Physics, including quantum thermodynamics, many-body systems and quantum gravity.
-Prerequisite: ECE 521, ECE 586, PHYSICS 464, MATH 216, MATH 218D-1, MATH 218D-2, or MATH 221.
+Introduction to fundamental ideas of Quantum Information theory, such as entanglement, quantum entropy, mutual information, and data compression.
+A primary goal of this field is to understand how quantum effects, such as entanglement, can enhance communication protocols.
+These concepts are also essential for quantifying noise and decoherence in quantum computers.
+Furthermore, they have various applications in other areas, including quantum thermodynamics and many-body physics.
+Prerequisite: [ECE 420 or ECE 520 or ECE 521 or PHYSICS 464] and [ECE 586 or MATH 216 or MATH 218D-1 or MATH 218D-2 or MATH 221].

 Prerequisites